Many big brands are well aware of the fact that they need not only to find more new customers but that they also have to retain the existing ones.

 And of course, none of these strategies would matter if you don’t offer quality products or services.
 This is the first step at growing your brand and brand popularity, and later on customer loyalty.
 Offer the best to your customers and they will come back for more.

-In the end, retaining your customers is about creating a strong customer-brand bond.
+In the end, retention for DTC is about creating a strong customer-brand bond.
 Every next visit to your store should give them value, you have to welcome them as the old friends they are to your business.

 Metrilo’s mission is to help you build your ecommerce brand and win your place in the customer’s heart.
 We share what we learn from our daily work with product innovators and founders here.
 Subscribe to our weekly newsletter to get the freshest lessons and conquer your niche.